 MICL has been writing WFP business since 1993.
-It represented approximately 4% (2016: 4%) of Gross Written Premium in 2017.
+It represented approximately 3% (2017: 4%) of Gross Written Premium in 2018.
 MICL provides WFP insurance cover to a major motor finance company, either on a direct basis or as specialist reinsurer in markets where MICL does not have a licence to underwrite directly.
 The policy protects the wholesale finance provider's exposure to losses from damage to, or loss of, vehicle stock whilst in the custody and control of the dealer or at agreed off-site storage sites.
 Claims patterns can be higher frequency/low severity (e.g. minor theft losses) or lower frequency/higher severity (e.g. hail or fire loss).

-MICL underwrites WFP in the UK (15% (2016: 20%)), mainland Europe (58% (2016: 53%)) and Latin America (27% (2016: 27%)).
-The policy provides material damage cover only, although a small amount of incidental third party liability cover is provided on the policy in Latin America (policy limit \$250,000) for vehicles that are being delivered.
+MICL underwrites WFP in the UK (15% (2017: 15%)), and mainland Europe (74% (2017: 58%)).
+Until May 2018 MICL was also insurer of the Latin America business (11% (2017: 27%)).
+The Latin American programme was lost in May 2018 when the wholesale finance provider took the programme in-house.
+The policy provides material damage cover only.

 UK and European claims are administered by CCPL and MICL has direct access to information from CCPL's claims system.
-Latin America claims are administered by an appointed local administrator and MICL has an audit programme in place.